AbsMd/AI-assignment-3-1/README.md

 # AI-assignment-3-1
   Literature survey &
-  Emotion classification on CK+ dataset
+  Neural network used for Emotion classification on CK+ dataset